|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 USN November 10, 1944

-Acquired by the Navy on loan-charter basis on January 28, 1944.
-Converted as the lead ship in the Mount Hood-class ammunition ship (Type C2-S-AJ1) by Norfolk Shipbuilding & Dry Dock Company at Norfolk, Virginia, and at the Norfolk Navy Yard.
-Painted in camouflage Measure 32, Design 18F.
+On January 28, 1944 acquired by the U. S. Navy (USN) on a loan-charter basis then converted into the lead ship in the Mount Hood-class ammunition ship (Type C2-S-AJ1) by Norfolk Shipbuilding & Dry Dock Company at Norfolk, Virginia, and at the Norfolk Navy Yard.
+Painted in camouflage pattern Measure 32, Design 18F.
 Commissioned July 1, 1944 with Comdr.
-Harold A. Turner in command.
+Harold A. Turner in command and had an abbreviated fitting out and shakedown cruise in the Chesapeake Bay area.

 Steve Nazzise adds:

 The explosion destroyed the entire ship.
 The largest piece of wreckage recovered was only 10' x 16'.
-Underwater, divers discovered a trench roughly 1000' x 200' and roughly 40' deep created by the explosion.
+Underwater, divers discovered a trench roughly 1,000' x 200' and roughly 40' deep created by the shock wave underwater caused by the explosion.